Erongaricuaro

 The furniture factory.

 The Church The naturalistic crucifix above the altar is known locally as 'El Señor de la Misericordia'.
-It is an example of 16th century "Pidgin Plateresque" architecture, a style unique to highland Michoacán.
+The Catholic church is an example of 16th century "Pidgin Plateresque" architecture, a style unique to highland Michoacán.

 Monastery.
 The Church and monastery was founded by the Franciscans.
 Occasionally the door to the seminary is open and you can see the gardens and views of the lake.
 Occasional concerts.